 Who Pays the Arbitration Cost?

-If you are employee check employment arbitration .
+If you are an employee, check employment arbitration.
 Parties often split the costs of arbitration in a 50/50 manner.
 This applies to more than paying each arbitrator.
 It also relates to costs like abeyance fees and hearing room rental fees.
-Keep in mind that arbitration cost is almost always cheaper than litigation.
+Keep in mind thatarbitration cost is almost always cheaper than litigation.
+Arbitration tends to be more efficient than pursuing. the out-of-court resolution of a disagreement between two commercial parties decided by Arbitration versus litigation

 We Can Direct You to Full-Scale Arbitration Services